 The authors of this study make the assumption that once farmholders reach the age of 65, they are more inclined to reduce farm activity rather than expand it.
 Likewise, it is assumed that farms with holders aged 65 or older, without successors, are unlikely to lease additional hectares or opt for the conversion of farms from conventional to organic practices.
 Farmers over 65 are more likely to rent out their land, totally or partially.
 In the model, the complete rental of land is regarded as equivalent to abandoning the farming activity.
 On the other hand, if the holder is younger than 65 or the possibility of a generational renewal exists, they may consider expanding the farming activity by leasing additional land from neighboring farms or transitioning from conventional to organic practices.
-It is important to highlight that all these decisions are contingent upon cost-effectiveness.
 Therefore, the economic cost function that needs to be optimized incorporates factors such as the cost of land rental and the supplementary expenses associated with converting and sustaining organic crops.

 The equations associated to the key characteristics of the model are outlined below, and more details on the implementation of the policy instruments can be found on the Appendix 1.
-The interactions between agents (1-3), related to the adoption of a specific production plan, are given by sharing the same frontier-cost function (Q) plus a deviation (u) and the adoption of the self-selection rule (4-5) by the $n{th}$ farm.
+The interactions between agents (1-3), related to the adoption of a specific production plan, are given by sharing the same frontier-cost function (Q) plus a deviation (u) and the adoption of the self-selection rule (4-5) by the n{th} farm.
 The self-selection allows for the replication of the observed production plan through a comparison between the marginal cost of the current activity (or technology) and the average cost of a new activity or technology, which is defined within the Q matrix as latent activity or technology.